Isabelle Yacoubou

 Isabelle Yacoubou (born 21 April 1986) is a Beninese-born French basketball player.
 She plays for France women's national basketball team.
 She has competed in the 2012 Summer Olympics where France won a silver medal.
 Since May 2004 she also holds the Beninese record in the shot put at 15.15 meters.
+Returning in 2022 to her training club Tarbes, she was injured in January 2024 during a match against Charleville-Mézières.
+On 28 February 2024 Tarbes GB announced that Yacoubou was stopping her playing career and joining the club's management.